 Electors must select slot leaders for the next cycle of 5 days (epoch) during the current cycle.
-By the end of the current cycle, the network will know who the slot leaders are for the next one.
+By the end of the cycle, the network will know who the slot leaders are for the next one.

 Once confirmed, slot leaders cannot change.
 Also, an elector can win more than one slot during a cycle.
-Additionally, if a slot leader does not perform their functions, namely, forming a new block, they lose their privileges.
-This means that they would need to run for election again in a new cycle.
+Additionally, if slot leader does not perform their functions, namely, forming a new block, they lose their privileges.
+This means they would need to run for election again in a new cycle.

 How Does Cardano Staking Build On The Network?

 Accordingly, a Cardano staking pool could grow larger and larger, causing other nodes and staking pools to have fewer opportunities to become slot leaders and ultimately receive fewer rewards.
-This would cause the network to have less decentralization because one staking pool determines what happens on the network.
+This would cause the network to have less decentralisation because one staking pool determines what happens on the network.

 The Cardano team predicted this and has included some contingencies to prevent a stake pool monopoly.

 Firstly, the larger a stake pool grows, the fewer rewards the stakeholders will receive.
-This means that there would be little benefit for stakeholders to join an already bloated stake pool.
-Therefore, they would have to join or create other stake pools to ensure that they receive acceptable rewards.
+This means there would be little benefit for stakeholders to join an already bloated stake pool.
+Therefore, they would have to join or create other stake pools to ensure they receive acceptable rewards.
 Accordingly, scaling rewards could prevent a stake pool from dominating the network.

 Secondly, staking pools do not have much control over network governance.
 And during the Shelly phase, only genesis key holders can vote on changes to the network.